INFORMATION AND UPDATES FOR PATIENTS AND VISITORS

 - Please check in at: South Tower - Street Level, Information Desk (8700 Gracie Allen Drive)

-- You will need to stop taking anticoagulants.
+- You will need to stop taking (blood thinners and nonsteroidal anti-inflammatory drugs).
 Please inform your physician.
-The following time frames should be followed:

-- Notify your doctor if you have a contrast allergy (iodine); you must be premedicated before the procedure.
+- Notify your doctor or our office if you have a contrast allergy (iodine); you must be premedicated before the procedure.

 - Verify with your doctor that you have completed all your lab work, physical & if needed an EKG and/or chest x-ray.

-24 hours before your procedure we require your physician send these results:
+Before your procedure we require your physician to send these results

 - Lab work: CBC with platelet count, PT/PTT & BMP done within 2 weeks of your procedure.